Image Pipeline

 Stage 5: Enterprise Contract Validation

-Before images can be released to production, they must pass Enterprise Contract (also known as Conforma) policy validation.
+Before images can be released, they must pass Enterprise Contract (also known as Conforma) policy validation.
 This ensures images meet security, compliance, and build quality standards.
+These checks can also be run locally against Konflux-built images.

 Policy Validation